jbadomics/tnseq/README.md

 Let's break this down: `samtools view` with `-f 4` collects any *unmapped* reads, in sam format.
 The first column contains the read IDs.
 These are piped into `pullseq` using `-N` which takes the read names from STDIN (`-n` if read IDs are in another file).

-In this lesson repository I've also included a shell script called `countseq` which runs `bioawk` to correctly count the number of sequences in any fastq or fasta file.
+In this lesson repository I've also included a shell script called `countseq` which invokes `bioawk` to correctly count the number of sequences in any fastq or fasta file, and supports shell wildcard expansion.
 Make sure that `phiX_removed.fastq` contains fewer reads than our raw data:

     countseq *.fastq

-### Remove transposon sequence, filter, and dereplicate
+### Remove transposon sequence, filter, and separate reads by barcode

 Use `less` to have a look at the phiX-removed reads.
 You should see some patterns: are there multiple barcodes?
 Do you see any TA insertion sites?
 Do the 3' ends of the reads look similar?